 - Canadian Bar Association, International Trade & Investment Committee, Commodity Tax, Customs & Trade Section

-- Canadian International Trade Tribunal Advisory Committee; Appointed Member, 2015
+- Canadian International Trade Tribunal Advisory Committee; Appointed Member, 2015 to present

 - Appointed as Screener for Potential Claims under Canada’s Agreement on International Trade for the Government of Ontario, 2015